pratyushranjn/collab-ai-project-platform/Readme.md

 ## 🚧 Work in Progress

 More features and improvements are coming soon.
-Feel free to star ⭐ the repo or contribute!
+Feel free to star ⭐ the repo!

 ---